-Through the Dorset & Wiltshire Fire and Rescue Service (the Service) the Authority supports the implementation of the Modern Slavery Act 2015 (the Act).
+Through the Dorset & Wiltshire Fire and Rescue Service (the Service) the Authority supports the Modern Slavery Act 2015 and opposes modern slavery and human trafficking.
+It is committed to ensuring that such practices have no place within its supply chain or other activities.

 "Modern slavery is a serious crime that violates human rights.
 Victims are forced, threatened or deceived into situations of subjugation, degradation and control which undermine their personal identity and sense of self."
-(Home Office, 2021)
+(Home Office, 2021).